 No. Shipping cannabis into Glendale from another state is illegal under federal law, as the United States Controlled Substance Act classifies marijuana as a banned drug.

 You may order recreational cannabis online and pick up your order in-store at a dispensary.
-However, you cannot have your order delivered to your doorstep.

 No. There are no 24-hour dispensaries in the City of Glendale.
 Dispensaries may only operate between 8:00 a.m. and 10:00 p.m.